I hate to be the one to break it to you, but…

 Let’s say that you have a testimonial from a customer who was skeptical at first, but then purchased your product and experienced great results.

-In that case, you could say something like this in an email to prospects who have not yet converted:
+In that case, you could say something like this in your email marketing strategy to prospects who have not yet converted:

 I got this in my inbox last night and it made me think of you.